Naxus28/message-board-user-interface/README.md

-# A web design exercise inspired on a dribble interface
+# Web design exercise inspired on a dribble interface and built with Angular v1.6

 This UI translates the below wireframe into a web page.
 The page layout was composed mainly with CSS flexbox.